ebonyclock/ai_vizdoom/README.md

 - [Lasagne](http://lasagne.readthedocs.io/en/latest/index.html)
 - [tqdm](https://github.com/tqdm/tqdm) (optional)

->>> Code requires vizdoom.so and vizdoom to be present in the root directory.
+>>> The code requires vizdoom.so and vizdoom to be present in the root directory.
 Config files and scenarios are also needed (can be found in the [ViZDoom](https://github.com/openai/gym) repo).

-## Usage of learn.py
+## Usage of the learning script

 ```bash
 usage: learn.py [-h] [--load-agent [agent_file]] [--config-file [config_file]]